Guides

 Fastest Rise

-Luke Littler shot into the top 32 in record time after his stunning World Championship run in 2024, aged just 16.
+Luke Littler.
+Went from unranked to the top 32 in record time after his stunning 2024 World Championship run — aged just 16.
+Now world number 1 at 18.
+Unprecedented.

 💰